-The Temple of Artemis is located at Ephesus in the modern Turkey.
+The Temple of Artemis is located at City of Ephesus in the modern Turkey.
 It is also recognized as Artemission.
 In mid-6th century BC, the temple was constructed and was one of the Ancient World’s seven wonders.
 The location if this at the ledge of the world of Greek helped to aggravate the admiration and attention of the non-Greeks of the greatness of the Greek world.
 Ephesus is one of the ancient sites bounded with history and beautiful cultural background in the world.
 This ancient site has a lot of attractive places that you can visit and one of this is the Temple of Artemis.

 The Artemis Temple was built to renown Artemis, the Greek goddess of the hunt and the moon by Lydia’s King Croesus.
 This was designed and at the same time built by Architect Cherisiphron from Crete with help of Metagenes, his son.